On this page

 Obligation to provide information

 Your website must provide full clarity about your company’s identity.
-Besides your address details, you state your Netherlands Chamber of Commerce number and VAT number.
+Besides your address details, you state your Netherlands Chamber of Commerce number and VAT identification number.
 You must also inform your customers about the price and features of the product, the method of payment and the delivery details.
 Your customers are entitled to a reflection period (approval period) of at least 14 calendar days.
 The reflection period starts from the moment your customer has received the product.

 If you and your customer have a dispute and you are not able to resolve it, your customer can submit a complaint to the Webshop Disputes Committee (Geschillencommissie Webshop).
 For this, you must be affiliated with the Foundation Webshop Trustmark (Stichting Webshop Keurmerk, SWK).
 If your web shop is a member of the Dutch Homeshopping Association (Nederlandse Thuiswinkel Organisatie, Thuiswinkel.org), then your customer can submit his complaint to the Homeshopping Disputes Committee (Geschillencommissie Thuiswinkel).
 If your shop is registered with the Dutch Foundation for Consumer Complaints Boards (De Geschillencommissie), both disputes committees are available to your customers.